analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 So what do you really scale, with Hinduism, is an open source religion which people make and built on some principles and tenets which are constantly evolving, and people are allowed to tweak it on their own terms.

-It's like evolving very differently, and therefore Hinduism is mostly spread through birth, but not through scaling to other societies, because it was not designed for efficient scaling - but it is something that you feel more spiritual.
+It's evolving very differently, and therefore Hinduism is mostly spread through birth, but not through scaling to other societies, because it was not designed for efficient scaling - but it is something that you feel more spiritual.

 #### [20:15](https://www.youtube.com/watch?v=nl1PIagzgUo&t=1215s) Standardization of businesses